Mural paintings

 The original molecular models of Van ‘t Hoff are still on display in Rijksmuseum Boerhaave in Leiden.

 The researcher Jacobus Henricus van ‘t Hoff (1852) was an avid traveller.
 He studied in Delft, Leiden, Bonn and Paris, and obtained his doctorate at Utrecht University in 1874.
-His research into stereochemistry was so far ahead of its time – this was 30 years before Einstein proved that molecules are indeed made up of atoms – that he had difficulty finding employment as a scientist.
+His research into stereochemistry was so far ahead of its time that he had difficulty finding paid employment as a scientist.

 But his colleagues eventually began to appreciate the value of his work, and he was appointed as a Professor in Amsterdam in 1878.
 He received the very first Nobel Prize in Chemistry for his research into thermodynamics.
 By that time he was working in Berlin, where he passed away in 1911.
 In addition to his work in chemistry, Van ’t Hoff was a passionate lover of nature, philosophy and poetry.